-What level is your wine knowledge?
-Try and see if you could pass our WSET Level 2 quiz.
+The quiz for last weekend was too easy for you?
+Try and see if you could pass our WSET Level 2 quiz, week two.